hiteshjoshi1/commands/aws_learn/networking/vpc.md

 - Endpoint : Application load balancers, Network Load balancers, EC2 Instances, Elastic IP address.
 You can even have endpoint weights to specify how much traffic is served by an endpoint.

+### VPC Private link

+To open our applications up to other VPCs, we can either -

+1. open into the internet
+2. VPC Peering
+3. Private Link

+Private link require Network Load Balancer in Source VPC and Elastic Network Interface(ENI) in Other VPC.

+Answer to peering to a VPC to tens or hundreds of other VPCs.

 ## VPC endpoints

 - VPC end point enables you to privately connect your VPC to supported AWP services and VPC endpoint